 |Formal warning under Section 12||A formal written warning will set out the breach and require no further breach of the Residential Community Standards to occur in the future.|

 |Combinations of the above|

-11.20 At any time the Head or Director MRS may report the circumstances giving rise to alleged breach of these Conditions to the Responsible Officer for General Misconduct where such circumstances may constitute General Misconduct in accordance with Part 7 of the Monash University [Council] Regulations.
+11.20 At any time the Head or Director MRS may report the circumstances giving rise to alleged breach of the Residential Community Standards to the Responsible Officer for General Misconduct where such circumstances may constitute General Misconduct.

 Section 12 – Breach of community standards which may be grounds for Formal Warning, and that may lead to Eviction

-a) misconduct within an accommodation complex and/or residential precinct, which is an action or series of actions that breach generally accepted standards of behavior in a residential community;
+a) misconduct within an accommodation complex and/or residential precinct, which is an action or series of actions that breach generally accepted standards of behaviour in a residential community;

-b) behaviour that endangers the resident’s life/wellbeing and/or impacts negatively upon other residents and/or staff either around the resident and/or in an MRS accommodation complex (hall, flats, houses) or at an MRS function, including any form of hazing.
-Hazing includes initiation ceremonies, rituals, challenges or other activities that cause or are likely to cause harm, humiliation, abuse and or embarrassment to those participating and are for the purpose of joining a group of persons [e.g. club, team, hall, society];
+b) behaviour that endangers the resident’s life/wellbeing and/or impacts negatively upon other residents and/or staff either around the resident and/or in an MRS accommodation complex (hall, flats, houses) or at an MRS function;

 c) intoxication or excessive consumption of alcohol or other drugs (prescribed or otherwise) that endangers the resident’s life/wellbeing and/or impacts negatively upon other residents either around the resident and/or in an MRS accommodation complex (hall, flats, houses, communal and surrounding areas) or at an MRS approved function, and in the case of a resident under 18 years of age consuming or being under the influence of alcohol;